Hong Xu, T. K. Satish Kumar, and Sven Koenig.

 A new solver for the minimum weighted vertex cover problem.

-In the 13th International Conference on Integration of Artificial Intelligence and Operations Research Techniques in Constraint Programming (CPAIOR), 392–405.
+In Proceedings of the 13th International Conference on Integration of Artificial Intelligence and Operations Research Techniques in Constraint Programming (CPAIOR), 392–405.
 2016.

 [full text] [slides] [BibTeX▼]